otorain/table_inspector/README.md

 If the `sql_type: true` option is also provided, the sql_type option will be omitted.

 ## Style
-You can change the style of the table by setting the `TableInspector.style` in `config/initalizers/table_inspector.rb`(create it if not exists):
+To change the style of the table by setting the `TableInspector.style` in `config/initializers/table_inspector.rb`(create it if not exists):
 ```ruby
 # config/initializers/table_inspector.rb